dstibrany/node-poker/README.md

 ## How to run ##
 `npm install`

 Currently, the game can only be run locally via `node simulate.js`.
-You have to manually create players, and add them to the table.
+This will allow you to get a feel for the game engine.
+The script creates a table as well as three players with a predetermined chip count.
 After that, the game can be 'played' via STDIN.

 ## TODO ##